stelcodes/nuzzle/README.md

  ;; The homepage
  [] ; <- This represents the URL "/"
- {:title "Home"}
+ {:nuzzle/title "Home"}

- [:about] ; <- This represents the URL "/about" {:title "About"} ; <- Titles are necessary for page entries
+ [:about] ; <- This represents the URL "/about" {:nuzzle/title "About"} ; <- Titles are necessary for page entries

  [:blog-posts :using-clojure]
- {:title "Using Clojure"
+ {:nuzzle/title "Using Clojure"
   ;; The optional :content key associates a Markdown or HTML file :content "markdown/using-clojure.md"
   ;; The optional :nuzzle/tags key tells Nuzzle about page tags :nuzzle/tags #{:clojure}}

  [:blog-posts :learning-rust]
- {:title "How I Got Started Learning Rust"
+ {:nuzzle/title "How I Got Started Learning Rust" :content "markdown/learning-rust.md"
-  :content "markdown/learning-rust.md"
   :nuzzle/tags #{:rust}
   ;; The optional :draft? key tells Nuzzle which pages are drafts